 Jason: Start at the very beginning!
 It's a very good place to start, as Julie Andrews sang in The Sound of Music.

 With a new brand, if you're looking at digital strategy, where's SEO going now?
 SEO isn't dying, but it has to become part of an overall digital strategy.
 It can't live on its own anymore.
-SEO is fast moving towards using Google SERPs as visibility for your brand.
-You're trying to bring in quality visitors who are ready to convert, which makes brand search even more important, because people are going to be seeing your brand all over the place.
+SEO is doomed to using Google SERPs as visibility for your brand.
+You're trying to bring in quality visitors who are ready to convert, which makes brand search even more important, because people are going to be seeing your brand all over the place on social media.

 Where are people seeing your brand?

 On social media, on websites, on articles, on the telly, a flier, whatever it might be.
 They see you in the SERPs.
 They search your brand name.
 They go on to your website and buy.

 If you look at a brand new company with a new site, first thing I would say is "your site is a representation of your brand," not the other way around.